TokelPlatform/token-explorer/README.md

 Blockchain data is stored in Elastic Search Store.

-When deploying the server you have to manually create `.env.local` file in root of the project and populate the following vars.
+When deploying the server you have to manually create `.env.local` file in root of the project and populate the following environment vars.

 ```
 LOCAL_RUN=1